Cognitive bias

 A cognitive bias is a systematic pattern of deviation from norm or rationality in judgment.
 Individuals create their own "subjective reality" from their perception of the input.
 An individual's construction of reality, not the objective input, may dictate their behavior in the world.
-Thus, cognitive biases may sometimes lead to perceptual distortion, inaccurate judgment, illogical interpretation, or what is broadly called irrationality.
+Thus, cognitive biases may sometimes lead to perceptual distortion, inaccurate judgment, illogical interpretation, and irrationality.

-While cognitive biases may initially appear to be negative, they can actually help humans identify similarities and create shortcuts to navigate through common situations.

-Some cognitive biases are presumably adaptive.
-Cognitive biases may lead to more effective actions in a given context.
+While cognitive biases may initially appear to be negative, some are adaptive.
+They may lead to more effective actions in a given context.
 Furthermore, allowing cognitive biases enables faster decisions which can be desirable when timeliness is more valuable than accuracy, as illustrated in heuristics.
 Other cognitive biases are a "by-product" of human processing limitations, resulting from a lack of appropriate mental mechanisms (bounded rationality), the impact of an individual's constitution and biological state (see embodied cognition), or simply from a limited capacity for information processing.
+Cognitive biases can make individuals more inclined to endorsing pseudoscientific beliefs by requiring less evidence for claims that confirm their preconceptions.
+This can potentially distort their perceptions and lead to inaccurate judgments.